zkreations/hamlet-builder/README.md

 - Use Handlebars to compile HBS and XML files
 - Use Rollup to bundle JS files
 - Use PostCSS to process CSS files
-- Minify CSS and JS files using CleanCSS and Terser (Can be disabled)
+- Minify CSS and JS files using LightningCSS and Terser (Can be disabled)
 - You can use the Blogger language with some additional facilities
 - You can use configuration files to customize the build process (Optional)
 - Fast and easy to use